weaveworks-guides/weave-net-legacy/weave-multicast/weave-multicast.md

 ---

 Weave Net is one of the few Docker container networking solutions that supports multicast networking.
-Since Weave Net emulates a full layer 2 network, it operates just like a server that is attached to a standard Ethernet network.
-Weave Net multicast operates even if the underlying network doesn’t support it, which is the case with Amazon Web Services (AWS) and Azure.
+Since Weave Net fully emulates a layer 2 network, it operates just like a server that is attached to a standard Ethernet network.
+Weave Net multicast works even if the underlying network doesn’t support it, which is the case with Amazon Web Services (AWS) and Azure.

-With multicast, it is possible for a node to transmit its data once and then to have it delivered to multiple receivers in a multicast group.
+With multicast, it is possible for a node to transmit its data once and then to have it delivered to multiple receivers in the same multicast group.
 Multicasting is used by software that generates and distributes data feeds to other applications.

 This tutorial describes the following: